 - Past but not Waste

-There are lots of websites which provide themes and ideas for yearbooks.
-An example that is set by a website, walsworthyearbooks, spoils you with its variety of themes, cover designs and layouts for yearbooks.
+There are a lot of websites, like walsworth, which provide themes and ideas for yearbooks.
 You can also, yourselves, create your batch's yearbook look.
 Use of water and oil paints, collage, posters, etc. can be made to spice up the cover.
-You can get as creative as you want and come up with some outstanding and original themes for your high school yearbook!
-However, there are a few things you must consider while picking a theme and these points are as follows:
+There are a few things you must consider while picking a theme.